RENT AND UTILITIES

 Eviction Removal

-by obtaining the necessary information on floor 16 of the Franklin County Municipal Court House. filing an “Application And Affidavit To Remove Eviction Record From Online Access.”
-Along with the filing of this document there will be a fee of
+It is very possible to have an eviction removed from public access.
+You can start this action by obtaining the necessary information on floor 16 of the Franklin County Municipal Court House. filing an “Application And Affidavit To Remove Eviction Record From Online Access.”
+Along with the filing of this document there will be a fee of $25 for the removal of each individual eviction.

 Eviction Prevention

-rental agreement and residence prior to your hearing may provide further proof you are no longer in possession of their property.
+In addition to returning keys, establishing a new rental agreement and residence prior to your hearing may provide further proof you are no longer in possession of their property.

 While these actions may prevent eviction, this may not negate any rent monies or fees owed to your landlord.
 There may still be a balance owed and a record of any unpaid debt until paid.